H3ADLESS/biggusMambalus/README.md

 ## Open ToDo's (open for discussion or feedback)

 #### Game Loop
---> implement DoubleBuffering [DONE; JavaFX does not require double buffering]
+Done

-#### KeyManager (H3ADLESS)
+#### KeyManager
---> Objects can register themselves for certain Keys.
+- Objects can register themselves for certain Keys (Yes. they can).
+- At least the Keys:
+  - UP
+  - DOWN
+  - RIGHT
+  - LEFT
+  - P for Pause
+  - ESC for menu
---> Atleast the Keys: UP, DOWN, RIGHT, LEFT, P for Pause, ESC for menu, X, C for increase and decrease speed.
+  - X, C for increase and decrease speed

-#### Snake (M3m3l)
+#### Snake
---> Rendering and Display of the Snake
+- Rendering and Display of the Snake
---> Movement of the Snake
+- Movement of the Snake
---> SnakeIntelligence i.e. level dependent
+- SnakeIntelligence i.e. level dependent

-#### Spider (ClownCombat)
+#### Spider
---> Direction Change on Input
+- Direction Change on Input
---> Movement Logic
+- Movement Logic
---> Spider Image
+- Spider Image

 #### SpiderThread
---> Rendering
+- Rendering

 #### Board Logic
---> Spider Territory (Grey Space)
+- Spider Territory (Grey Space)
---> SpiderThread Collision
+- SpiderThread Collision
---> Snake bites Spider
+- Snake bites Spider

 #### Level Logic
---> Level dependent stuff
+- Level dependent stuff

 #### Points Calculations
---> Spider Territory to points
+- Spider Territory to points
---> CurrentScore
+- CurrentScore
---> HighScore
+- HighScore